This post may contain affiliate links. Please read our disclosure policy.

 making garlic butter spread in a bowl

 Take the butter out of the fridge so it comes to room temperature and becomes soft.
-Preheat the oven to 400F.
+Preheat the oven.
 In a small bowl, mash together the ingredients for the butter spread with a fork.

 spreading garlic butter on bread and topping with parmesan